 Adam Parker dives into the lastest Showmasters event; Film & Comic Con Birmigham, to experience the sights and sounds from the show floor.

-Film & Comic Con Birmigham is the current Showmasters event to carry the Collectormania sub banner.
+By Adam Parker // Film & Comic Con Birmigham is the current Showmasters event to carry the Collectormania sub banner.
 Now in its second year at the National Exhibition Centre (NEC) in Birmingham the show is going from strength to strength and will hopefully to continue to thrive.
 The United Kingdom’s second largest city, Birmingham is located centrally in the country and a large celebration of all fandoms like Film & Comic Con Birmingham is just what the city needs.

 Film & Comic Con Birmigham had a great array of guests